Data Centers in Rio Claro

 Natural Disaster Risk

-Rio Claro has a High overall disaster risk profile, with a score of 5.2 out of 10 as of September 2025.
-This assessment is based on a combination of hazard exposure and societal vulnerability.
-The primary natural hazards affecting the region are driven by climate and weather patterns.
+Rio Claro has a high overall risk profile, with a score of 5.2 out of 10, as of September 2025.
+This classification is influenced heavily by Brazil's national vulnerability and coping capacity metrics rather than extreme local weather events.